Perform Searches Within a Specific Website

 Good luck with your genealogy searches!

 GenealogyInTime Magazine also offers a free Genealogy Search Engine that is based on the power of Google but specifically designed for people looking for their ancestors.
-It will search over 3.0 billion free ancestral records across over 1,000 websites.
+It searches billions of free ancestral records across thousands of websites.